Dr Alex Thornton

 Co-organiser (with Uri Grodzinski and Nicki Clayton) of a major Royal Society Meeting, "Animal Minds: from Computation to Evolution" and associated Kavli Centre satellite meeting "Theories of Minds: the Theoretical Bases of Comparative Cognition".

-I coordinate the year 3 module ‘Animal Cogntion’ and teach on the Borneo field course and on Development of Behaviour and Behavioural Ecology in year 2.
+I coordinate the year 3 module ‘Animal Cogntion’ and teach on the India field course and on Development of Behaviour and Behavioural Ecology in year 2.

 Supervision / Group